-Normally, I wouldn’t suggest having to spend money to start selling your beats, but when it comes to iStandard, the membership fee gives you a leg up and opportunities that other independent beats artists might now have.
+Normally, I wouldn’t suggest having to spend money to start selling beats, but when it comes to iStandard, the membership fee gives you a leg up and opportunities that other independent beats artists might now have.

 With the membership fee, you can upload your music specifically to your iStandard producer page, as well as submit your beats to different placement opportunities.

-iStandard is the type of website that will get your music directly into the hands of rappers and record labels.
+iStandard is the type of best selling website that will get your music directly into the hands of rappers and record labels.
 It’s a great place to start while you’re still building up a fanbase.
 In fact, iStandard is a great place to go if you’re looking to build a following.

 That doesn’t mean that it’s not still worth the investment.
-Selling your beats online is all about getting your fingers into as many pies as possible.
+Selling beats online is all about getting your fingers into as many pies as possible.

-One of the biggest annoyances when it comes to trying to sell your beats online is getting around the commissions that a lot of websites take.
+One of the biggest annoyances when it comes to trying to sell your beats online is getting around the commissions that a lot of beat stores take.
 They’re your beats, you earned the money, right?
 Trust me, I know how frustrating it can get when a website takes a cut of your hard-earned money.

-Formerly called MyFlashStore, it’s now called Airbit, and is a one-stop-shop for producers trying to sell their beats online.
+Formerly called MyFlashStore, it’s now called Airbit, and is a one-stop-shop for music producers trying to sell their beats online.

 Not only do you get to keep all of your money when you sell, but AirBit also gives you your own URL.
 There’s not a large marketplace for customers to browse, so you’ll want to have all of your beats available for perusal on another platform.

 There are both Flash, and HTML beats players that you can embed in your own website, as well.
 If you’re looking to spread your sound and get a larger fan base, this sort of service is a definite advantage.